benvaljean/benvaljean.github.io/_posts/2014-12-06-Vim.markdown

 Type a set of text in INSERT mode and go into COMMAND mode by pressing Esc.
 Now pressing `.` (a dot/period) will re-type the text typed in.

+### Tabs

+Vim can open many files at once and arrange them in tabs:

+    vim -p blah.csv blah2.csv

+To move between tabs use `:tabn` and `:tabp`

+#### Run a command on all files/tabs open

+     :tabdo $s/replace/this/g

 [Category:Linux](Category:Linux "wikilink")